JvanKatwijk/eti-stuff/README.md

 "eti-stuff" is an attempt to understand the eti structure as defined in ETS 300 799 for Digital Audio Broadcasting (DAB and DAB+).

+The software consists of 2 programs, eti-cmdline and eti-backend. eti-cmdline is a DAB decoder that translates an incoming DAB transmission into an ETI sequence. eti-backend, merely built to test somethings, reads in an ETI sequence and interprets the data, allowing selection of a service.
+If decoding an ETI stream is required, one is advised to use dablin rather than eti-backend.

 [eti-cmdline](#eti-cmdline) is based on the dab-cmdline software  with code included from [dabtools](https://github.com/Opendigitalradio/dabtools) to actually decode the eti frames.
 It is - as the name suggests - a command line version.